nomic-ai/gpt4all/TRAINING_LOG.md

 | Warmup Steps   | 100   |

 Taking inspiration from [the Alpaca Repo](https://github.com/tatsu-lab/stanford_alpaca), we roughly scale the learning rate by `sqrt(k)`, where `k` is the increase in batch size, where Alpaca used a batch size of 128 and learning rate of 2e-5.

+Comparing our model LoRa to the [Alpaca LoRa](https://huggingface.co/tloen/alpaca-lora-7b), our model has lower perplexity.
+Qualitatively, training on 3 epochs performed the best on perplexity as well as qualitative examples.

+We tried training a full model using the parameters above, but found that during the second epoch the model overfit.